 The panel will immediately go on line and begin downloading.
 If the Call-Back option is enabled, the panel and the computer will both hang up.
 The panel will then call the Downloading Computer's Telephone Number and wait for the computer to answer.
 Once the computer answers, downloading will begin.

-If the User Enabled DLS Window option is ON, the user can activate the downloading feature by entering [][6][Master Code][5].
+If the User Enabled DLS Window option is ON, the user can activate the downloading feature for a set period of time by entering [][6][Master Code][5].